cert-manager/website/content/en/docs/faq/_index.md

 ### How can I see all the historic events related to a certificate object ?

-cert-manager publishes all evens to the Kubernetes events mechanism, you can get the evens for your specific resources using `kubectl describe <resource> <name>`.
+cert-manager publishes all events to the Kubernetes events mechanism, you can get the events for your specific resources using `kubectl describe <resource> <name>`.
 Due to the nature of the Kubernetes event mechanism these will be purged after a while.
 If you're using a dedicated logging system it might be able or is already also storing Kubernetes events.

 ### What happens if a renewal is doesn't happen due to issues?
 Will it be tried again after sometime?